wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 }
 ```

-To check if given activation has biometry factor related data available, use following code:
+To check if given activation has biometry factor related data available, use the following code:

 ```swift
 // Does activation have biometric factor related data in place?